Getting Started with the Guild

 2. Use our Meta-Layer Assistant to create content incuding articles, blog posts, social media, and research reports: bit.ly/meta-layer-metta.

-3. Carefully and thoroughly read/edit the output of the Assistant to remove unnecessary jargon, hallucination, and complexity that may deter comprehension.
+3. Carefully and thoroughly read/edit the output of the Assistant to remove unnecessary em-dashes, jargon, hallucination, and complexity that may deter comprehension.

 4. Make social media posts that include or link to your new content and post in our Whatsapp community group: chat.whatsapp.com/DdjeT5JX09LGJSusGzF1qP.